 ApartmentRatings.com is by far the leader in the total volume of reviews out of all significant sites.
 This is largely due to the fact that it was established in 2000, making it the oldest site in the market with reviews.
-ApartmentRatings.com has more reviews than the top three sites-Rent.com, ApartmentGuide.com, and Apartments.com-and three times more reviews than Google.
+ApartmentRatings.com has more reviews than the top three sites-Google, Rent.com, and Facebook.